todpunk/tnl-site/content/blog_posts/data-people-are-different.md

 You can tell a data person by what their data storage they work with is in.
 So if it's a normal database, that's a Database Administrator or someone with an "Infra" or "Devops" role (those aren't roles, but also are, yes).
 If it's a list of Apache Projects or anything from a "Data Warehouse/Lake/Etc" company, that's a data person.
 If it's someone using a Jupyter Notebook (or one of the less known but all-but-dead other Notebooks) that is definitely a data person.

 Note how this isn't passing a judgement.
 See how that is, talking about people as they are without saying they're bad?
 Let's fix that.
 Data people can be awful, and data people can be amazing.
 Just like every software industry job!
-Except Scrum Masters or any "person" peddling "SAfe" (and yes, that's capitalized correctly, don't look it up, save yourself).
+Except Scrum Masters or any "person" peddling "SAFe" (and yes, that's capitalized correctly, don't look it up, save yourself).

 ## The problems with data people